ScreaMy7/owasp-mastg/tests-beta/android/MASVS-PRIVACY/MASTG-TEST-0x24.md

 ## Overview

-Android applications request various permissions to access system resources and user data.
-Some of these permissions are categorized as dangerous permissions because they grant access to sensitive information or critical device functions, such as location, SMS, contacts, and microphone.
-Testing these permissions is essential to identify potential security risks, ensure compliance with best practices, and prevent unauthorized access.
+In Android applications, permissions are acquired through different methods to access information and system functionalities, including the camera, location, or storage.
+The necessary permissions are specified in the `AndroidManifest.xml` file with `<uses-permission>` tags.

 ## Steps